rakuiit/Student_performance_prediction_end_to_end_system/README.md

 # Student performance Prediction End to END project

-##### Main purpose of this project to showcase End to End machine learning deployment.For that i used python,flask,docker,aws etc
+##### Main purpose of this project to showcase End to End machine learning deployment.we will be see how we can deploy end to end ml application using ci cd pipelines and github asction uing ECR and EC2 instance.

-## Approache for Project:
+## Approach for Project:

 ### Github And Code Set Up
     -Setup github repo